ogozman/amos3-tracee/README.md

 ## Secure tracing

 When Tracee reads information from user programs it is subject to a race condition where the user program might be able to change the arguments after Tracee has read them.
 For example, a program invoked `execve("/bin/ls", NULL, 0)`, Tracee picked that up and will report that, then the program changed the first argument from `/bin/ls` to `/bin/bash`, and this is what the kernel will execute.
 To mitigate this, Tracee also provide "LSM" (Linux Security Module) based events, for example, the `bprm_check` event which can be reported by tracee and cross-referenced with the reported regular syscall event.

+## Mount space filtering
+Currently tracee is able track the event in specific namespaces.
+There are two different ways to do.
+If you need to track the event in mount namespace, then you can pass it as an argument when you call tracc with `--mnt_ns_id` tag.
+If you have a list to filter for, then you will to give the bpf map of the with mount namepsaces ids as key to tracee.
+This is done by creating a pinned map and then providian a pinning path to tracee via cmd argument `--mnt_ns_map`